zhongpc/zhongpc.github.io/_pages/about.md

 * Computational design of energy storage materials from first-principles
 * Statistical mechanics in lattice systems and optimization for robust modeling
-* Machine learning approaches for data interpretation and physical modeling
+* Deep-learning modeling for energy materials discovery

 See [Research](../research/index.html) page for details.